vubiostat/ODSMethods/README.md

 * Decide on principal maintainer.
   * If Lucy commits, then we need to start regular publication of package.
+    * Read "Writing R Extensions".
+Seriously, this is required.
+    * Run tests/check remotely on development box. devtools::check_win_devel
+    * [spg] convince Jonathan that we can start publishing.
+* Need a slide show of goals / design / result.
 * [Wide, specification] Generate example calls for every method under consideration.
+BLUP, pseudo-likelihood, etc.
 * [Deep] Finish acml to every deep corner and usage.
   * Q: Should ods formula allow for functions/transforms? model.matrix
   * coef() should return transformed coefficients (test should be raw).
 Maybe coef(model, raw=TRUE)?